letsencrypt/acme-spec/draft-barnes-acme.md

   * It contains the domain name being validated as a subjectAltName
   * It contains a subjectAltName matching the hex-encoding of Z, with the suffix ".acme.invalid"

 It is RECOMMENDED that the ACME server verify the challenge certificate using multi-path probing techniques to reduce the risk of DNS hijacking attacks.
+It is RECOMMENDED that the ACME server connect to and validate each IP listed in DNS, and if any IPs fail to validate, include those IPs in its error messages.

 If the server presents a certificate matching all of the above criteria, then the validation is successful.
 Otherwise, the validation fails.